4d/docs/docs/WritePro/commands/wp-table-append-row.md

 The command supports two syntaxes:

 * **Using values as parameters:**
    Adds as many cells in the row as there are values provided in the *value* parameter(s).
-You can pass any number of values of different types: Text, Number, Time, Date, Picture as well as formulas or named formulas returning a row element.
+You can pass any number of values of different types.

 * **Using a collection of values (*valueColl)*:**
    Fills the row with values from the *valueColl* collection.
 Each element of the collection corresponds to a cell in the row.

-   You can pass the same value types as above.
+	The following value types are supported in both syntaxes: Text, Number, Time, Date, Picture and Object (formulas or named formulas returning a row element).

 The default cell alignment will depend on the value type:
    - text: left aligned